Satjpatel/MIPS32/README.md

 Here, the ALU is used to perform some calculation.
 The operation to be operated is already been decoded, and the ALU operates on the operands previously made ready ( A, B and Imm).

-	Gist:   ALUOut <- A func B      // for register-register ALU operations ALUOut <- A func Imm    //for register-immediate type ALU operations ALUOut <- A + Imm       // for load type LW R3, 100(R8) ALUOut <- NPC + Imm     // for branching instruction.
-We add the offset regardless the result cond <- (A==0)       //If this is satisfied, then it the PC would shift to the branched location
+	Gist:   ALUOut <- A func B      // for register-register ALU operations ALUOut <- A func Imm    //for register-immediate type ALU operations ALUOut <- A + Imm       // for load type LW R3, 100(R8) ALUOut <- NPC + Imm     //for branching inst.
+We add the offset regardless the result cond <- (A==0)   //If this is satisfied, then the PC would shift to the branched location

 ### 4. MEM-> Memory Access/ Branch Completion